Friday, 11th July: Hot, sunny and very dry, with little or no cloud and just a light E/SE breeze.

 Black Swan on Bilsham reservoir and (below) Common Sandpipers

-Kestrel watching from the boundary fence, and being driven off by a Magpie after an unsuccessful attempt to snatch one of the ducklings below...
+Kestrel watching from the boundary fence, and being driven off by a Magpie after an unsuccessful attempt to snatch one of the Mallard ducklings below...

 No comments: